wstalcup/wstalcup.github.io/Chapter-9-What-to-Do-Where-to-Go.md

 “Your kids, are they alright?”
 Pike asked.

 “Should still be napping,” Mrs. Maple said with a nod, “I put them down with some lavender tea when Hickory started complaining that they wanted to run around outside.
-They might’ve woken with the ruckus down here, but my Pa is down with them in the cellar, he should keep them breathing.
+They might’ve woken with the ruckus up here, but my Pa is down with them in the cellar, he should keep them breathing.
 I’d fetch them, but I don’t want them to see the blood on the ground.”

 Sycamore thought back to when he had visited this Vineyard to deliver Maple’s baby three years before.
 It was her second child, a girl named Mist.
 At the time, her son, Hickory was two, which would put him at five.
 Sycamore winced.
 Yes, it would not do for them to see such tragedy at such a young age.